Who we are & what this notice covers

 We only collect information about you if we have a reason to do so, for example, to provide our Services, to communicate with you, or to make our Services better.

-We collect information in two ways: if and when you provide information to us and automatically through operating our services.
+We collect information in the following ways: if and when you provide information to us and automatically through operating our services.

 Information you provide to us